-- 7.1 This Draft Plan has been prepared by the Neighbourhood Development Plan Steering Group and Burghill Parish Council, supported by planning consultants Kirkwells. - 7.2 Hopefully, the first statutory 6-week deposit and public consultation period on the Draft Neighbourhood Development Plan (DNDP) will commence in early 2016.
-This might result in amendments to the DNDP.
-The amended DNDP will then be submitted to Herefordshire Council in the spring of 2016 for its second 6-week period of public deposit.
-Following this the DNDP will be subjected to an Independent Examination by a jointly appointed Examiner to consider whether the DNDP meets the basic conditions and also any outstanding objections. - 7.3 It is likely that the Examiner will recommend further (hopefully minor) changes, before the Plan is subjected to a local Referendum.
-A straight majority vote (50% of turnout +1) of those on the Electoral Register will be required, before the District Council may "make" the Plan.
-The Neighbourhood Development Plan will then be used to help determine planning decisions in the Parish alongside County and National Planning Policies.
+- 7.1 This Draft Plan has been prepared by the Neighbourhood Development Plan Steering Group and Burghill Parish Council, supported by planning consultants Kirkwells. - 7.2 Neighbourhood Development Plans have to be prepared following a procedure set by government. - 7.3 This procedure includes two six week periods of consultation on the Draft Plan, (one carried out by the Parish Council and the other by Herefordshire Council), and then external examination. - 7.4 It is likely that the Examiner will recommend further (hopefully minor) changes, before the Plan is subjected to a local Referendum.
+A straight majority vote (50% of turnout +1) of those on the Electoral Register will be required, before the District Council may "make" the Plan. - 7.5 The Neighbourhood Development Plan will then be used to help determine planning decisions in the Parish alongside County and National Planning Policies.